[This post was originally published on 22nd April 2021. It has been updated on 16th March 2022.]

 It assesses your domain reputation and gives a “Sender Score” for each IP address that you’re known to send emails from.
 The higher the score, the more likely an email is to be delivered to a subscriber’s Inbox.

 These tools can help you validate your reputation or check your domain health.

 When you send an email to an individual address, the tool provides a detailed report with email deliverability tips on what to improve.

 Set up a fake environment to check how emails look in various clients, analyze their spam score, and check if they’re properly delivered.

-Email Deliverability Tips and Best Practices
+Email Deliverability Best Practices To Swear By

 Before you put this guide into practice, keep in mind these additional email deliverability tips:

 - Segment your email list to get the best possible engagement rate

 - Remove or suppress inactive customers either a set time, or after an unsuccessful re-engagement campaign